ResursBank/ecom2/README.md

 create the payment, and a single **OrderLine** object when you perform your capture call.

-The API will ensure that there is enough resources (money) available on the payment for your API call to succeed, so you cannot capture / credit more than the payment is worth.
+The API will ensure that there are enough resources (money) available on the payment for your API call to succeed, so you cannot capture / credit more than the payment is worth.